MaxDroid42/spotify_metadata/README.md

 # spotify_metadata
-Get basic metadata of songs by their Sptify-Track-ID.
+Get basic metadata of songs by their Sptify-Track-ID. **If you are looking for a real solution check out spotipy (https://github.com/plamere/spotipy)!**

 ## needed dependencies